 Protein is the essential stuff of which our muscles, organs, heart and brain are all constructed.
 Our bodies require a constant supply of protein building materials, to repair and replace tissues that become worn out or damaged.
 Because the small stomach pouch reduces the capacity of the stomach to a very small volume, protein containing foods should be carefully eaten with each meal.
 This is crucial to be sure that the body gets enough protein to maintain itself.
 If the focus of each feeding is protein-rich foods, deficiency is very unlikely to occur.
 The primary source of nutrition should be protein.
-Your protein goal will be determined by your dietitian.
-Use protein drinks or powders as needed to assist with meeting protein needs.
+Seventy to 75% of all calories consumed should be protein based (eggs, fish, meat, etc), carbohydrates (bread, potatoes, etc.) should make up only 10 to 20 %, and fats (butter, oils, etc.) only 5 to 15% of the calories that you eat.
+A diet consisting of 600 to 800 calories and 75 to 90 grams of protein should be the goal for the first six months.
+Should you want to supplement with protein shakes, drinks or bars, be careful as they tend to be high in sugar and calories and quite poor tasting.

+It is important to get at least 75 grams of protein each day.
 Remember that if you have not taken in adequate amounts of protein after three weeks, your body will start to break down its own source of protein - muscle.
 This will cause you to feel nauseated and weak.
 It is important to prevent this from happening.
 Protein also helps with cell tissue repair and helps fight infection.
 Early on, when you are taking in protein drinks, it is easy to keep track of how much protein you are consuming, but later, when you are eating regular food, it may be a little more difficult.
 Use the nutrition labels as your guide.